Conformal blocks for Galois covers of algebraic curves: Factorization Theorem

-\begin{definition} [BR, D\'efinition 4.1.4] Let ${\Sigma}$ be a reduced (but not necessarily connected) projective curve with at worst only nodal singularity.
-(Recall that a point $P\in {\Sigma}$ is called a {\em node} if analytically a neighborhood of $P$ in ${\Sigma}$ is isomorphic with an analytic neighborhood of $(0,0)$ in the curve $xy=0$ in $\mathbb{A}^2$.)
-Then, the action of $\Gamma$ on $\Sigma$ at any node $q\in \Sigma$ is called {\it stable} if the derivative $\dot{\sigma}$ of any element $\sigma\in \Gamma_q$ acting on the Zariski tangent space $T_q(\Sigma)$ satisfies the following:
+\begin{definition} [BR, D\'efinition 4.1.4] Let ${\Sigma}$ be a reduced (but not necessarily connected) projective curve with at worst only simple nodal singularity.
+(Recall that a point $P\in {\Sigma}$ is called a {\em simple node} if analytically a neighborhood of $P$ in ${\Sigma}$ is isomorphic with an analytic neighborhood of $(0,0)$ in the curve $xy=0$ in $\mathbb{A}^2$.)
+Then, the action of $\Gamma$ on $\Sigma$ at any simple node $q\in \Sigma$ is called {\it stable} if the derivative $\dot{\sigma}$ of any element $\sigma\in \Gamma_q$ acting on the Zariski tangent space $T_q(\Sigma)$ satisfies the following:

+We say that $\Gamma$ {\it acts stably on $\Sigma$} if it acts stably on each of its nodes.

-\end{definition} Assume that $p\in \bar{\Sigma}$ is a node (possibly among other nodes) and also assume that the fiber $\pi^{-1}(p)$ consists of nodal points.
-Assume furher that the action of $\Gamma$ at the points $q\in \pi^{-1}(p)$ is stable.
-Observe that, in this case, since $p$ is assumed to be a node, any $\sigma \in \Gamma_q$ can not exchange the two braches at $q$ for otherwise the point $p$ would be smooth.
+{\it From now on, by a node we will always mean a simple node.} \end{definition} Assume that $p\in \bar{\Sigma}$ is a node (possibly among other nodes) and also assume that the fiber $\pi^{-1}(p)$ consists of nodal points.
+Assume further that the action of $\Gamma$ at the points $q\in \pi^{-1}(p)$ is stable.
+Observe that, in this case, since $p$ is assumed to be a node, any $\sigma \in \Gamma_q$ can not exchange the two branches at $q$ for otherwise the point $p$ would be smooth.

 We fix a level $c\geq 1$.

 Let $\bar{\Sigma}'$ be the curve obtained from $\bar{\Sigma}$ by the normalization $\bar{\nu}:\bar{\Sigma}'\to \bar{\Sigma}$ at only the point $p$.
 Thus, $\bar{\nu}^{-1}(p)$ consists of two smooth points $p',p''$ in $\bar{\Sigma}'$ and